-The reversing car-to-car scenarios are tested with three manoeuvres as shown in Figure 6:
+The reversing car-to-car scenarios are tested with three manoeuvres:

-- 1. Straight backwards with the steering wheel in the straight ahead position. - 2.
+- 1. Straight backwards with the steering wheel in the straight-ahead position. - 2.
 Backwards around a curve with maximum left steering applied. - 3.
-Backwards around a curve with maximum right steering applied
+Backwards around a curve with maximum right steering applied.